Pickle1024/Build-Skills-Not-Agent/README.md

 - **Multi-Agent = System of Intelligence** — multiple AIs coordinated by your code
 - **Skills = Intelligent System** — one AI coordinating itself with multiple capabilities
 - Learn when to use which approach through practical examples

-## 🍽️ The Restaurant Analogy

-The visualization uses a simple restaurant example to illustrate the difference:
-- **Multi-Agent**: 4 cooks who only know one task each, communicating through sticky notes
-- **Skills**: 1 master chef who handles everything from greeting to serving

 ## 📚 What's Inside